Quick Answer: Best Garage Sauna

 Controls, Lighting, and Comfort

 Modern saunas often include digital or Wi-Fi controls that let you pre-heat your sauna remotely so it's ready to enjoy whenever you are.
 This connectivity also gives you control over the ambiance with LED accent or chromotherapy lighting to create a calming environment.
+Clearlight Sanctuary models include Medical Grade Chromotherapy (12 colors) as standard — the same system used in professional wellness clinics.

 Don't overlook the interior details either — ergonomic benches, backrests, and proper ventilation make every session more enjoyable.
 Some saunas even have Bluetooth capabilities so you can play music or podcasts while you relax.